Afraj2004/Afraj2004/README.md

 - 👋 Hi, I’m @Afraj khan.
-- 👀 I’m interested in physics project.
+- 👀 I’m interested in Data science and WebD project.
-- 🌱 I’m currently studying engineering.
+- 🌱 I’m currently studying Chemical Engineering at Nit Raipur.
-- 💞️ I’m looking to collaborate on project of maxwell equation.
+- 💞️ I’m looking for collaboraters on my projects.
-- 📫 To reach me email on afraj12022004@gmail.com .
+- 📫 To reach me email on afraj12022004@gmail.com.

 <!---
 Afraj2004/Afraj2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.